ypaulsussman/yblog/content/other_peoples_lines.md

 The life of every man is a diary in which he means to write one story, and writes another, and his humblest hour is when he compares the volume as it is with what he vowed to make it. -J.M.
 Barrie, novelist and playwright (1860-1937)

-Happiness in intelligent people is the rarest thing I know. –Ernest Hemingway, author and journalist, Nobel laureate (1899-1961)
+Happiness in intelligent people is the rarest thing I know. -Ernest Hemingway, author and journalist, Nobel laureate (1899-1961)

 The more powerful and original a mind, the more it will incline towards the religion of solitude. -Aldous Huxley, novelist (1894-1963)